uppidy/angular-jqm/README.md

 ## Build
 Directory structure

-- dist: The compiled versions of the adapter (ignored during branch merges)
+- dist: The compiled versions of the adapter (ignored during branch merges).
 - src: The source files of the adapter
 - test/unit: The unit tests

 Commits:

-- Commit messages must follow the conventions [here](https://github.com/btford/grunt-conventional-changelog)
+- Commit messages must follow the conventions [here](https://github.com/btford/grunt-conventional-changelog).
+  This is checked using a pre-commit hook in git, which gets installed after the first call to `grunt`.

 Commands: